 CONTENT INFORMATION TYPE SPECIFICATIONS

-As discussed above (Chapter 2), an SIP can include content-type specific data and metadata.
+As discussed above (Chapter 2), a SIP can include content-type specific data and metadata.
 Types of data files and their structural relationships, and metadata elements vary for different content-types.
 Metadata is submitted to an archive so that it can support functions in the archive.
 The metadata created by business systems can be in different structures / formats.
 The amount and type of available metadata depends very much on the type and owner/developer of the system.
 As such there are also differences in how much metadata can a specific system or type of system export and in which formats.
 To deal with these differences there’s the possibility of content type profiles which define detailed metadata requirements beyond the Common Specification for Information Packages and general SIP.

 This specification does not offer one single structure in which the content-type specific metadata could be stored as a whole.
 In order to efficiently use the metadata to support archival functions the SIP defines separate SIP METS sections as containers for the various metadata functions, such as the METS header for package management function, the <dmdSec> for EAD metadata standard (i.e. using ”<dmdSec> for package discovery) and other descriptive metadata standards, the <amdSec> for preservation (PREMIS), technical and other functions and standards.
 In order to use the submitted metadata it has to be mapped to and referenced from the SIP METS sections.
 To do this the content-type specific metadata elements need to be mapped to those containers and implemented in the agreed standards.
 Therefore, complementary metadata profiles are needed for content types.
 This document refers to 3 profiles which define how the submitted content-specific metadata should be mapped to the SIP structure: